heinsaar/kaizen/Examples.md

 z.extract_date();                        // "1/2/2023"
 z.extract_pattern(R"((\d+\/\d+\/\d+))"); // "1/2/2023"

-// Fully interchangeable with std::string
+// A drop-in replacement for std::string
 std::string x = z; z = x; // and so on
 ```
 Replace a substring: